Zachary-Holden-Evraz/New_merge/Read_me.txt

+Update 7/5/23:
+- Should be finalized and not require more updates.
+There are three files that can deal with different formatting from different years, specified in the file names.
+For earlier years, check the file types that will be copied; if they are .xls files, run the xls2xlsx file first to convert all of them to .xlsx files.
+	Otherwise, the information cannot be copied by our files.
+The original python files are in the Github as well in case changes need to be made in the future.

 Update 6/28/23:
 - Made a new file that can merge years before 2016.
 This file will be saved under a slightly different name.
 - There will be a different sheet for each different format used in that year.
 (Can be used for 2016 on, just doesn't look as clean)